socfortress/LINUX-COLLECT-SSH-KEYS-ACTIVERESPONSE/README.md

-## Collect SSH Keys
+## Collect-SSH-Keys.sh

-This script collects and analyzes SSH configuration files and keys across user homes and system locations, providing a JSON-formatted output for integration with security tools like OSSEC/Wazuh.
+This script collects and analyzes SSH configuration files and keys across user homes and system locations, providing a JSON-formatted output for integration with your SIEM.

 ### Overview

-The `Collect-SSH-Keys` script scans for SSH-related files, including authorized keys and configuration files, analyzing them for potential security issues.
+The `Collect-SSH-Keys.sh` script scans for SSH-related files, including authorized keys and configuration files, analyzing them for potential security issues.
 It outputs results in a standardized JSON format suitable for active response workflows.

 ### Script Details